-It's easy to paint bedroom furniture with Miss Lillian's No-Wax Chock Paint which is a chalk finish paint type (not the same as chalk paint, better).
-The paint goes on well and dries fast and you have to love the no wax part.
+It’s easy to paint bedroom furniture with Miss Lillian’s No-Wax Chock Paint which is a chalk finish paint type (not the same as chalk paint, but better).
+The paint goes on well and dries fast and you have to love the no-wax part.
 I happen to know the creative lady behind the paint.
-Her name is Marilyn and she sells the paints at the shop where I have a booth.
-For those of you asking about the name of the paint....Annie Sloan owns the trademark to "chalk paint", therefore if someone else uses that term they can be sued.
+Her name is Marilyn and she sells the paint line at the shop where I have a booth.

 Today is Furniture Fixer Upper day and my friends have some fabulous projects to show off.
 Links at the bottom of the post.
 Let’s talk about my project first.

 The chest of drawers needed a bit of work too.
 Plus it was really dirty.
 When cleaning furniture it’s important to clean it inside and out top to bottom.
 I used the shop vac to remove what I could of the dust then I used a wet rag and Simple Green to finish the job.

 Some of the drawer bottoms were out of alignment and were held in place by an abundance of nails.
 The JTS fixed everything up for me.
 Most times it takes longer to make the furniture repairs than paint the furniture.